-We are committed to offering unprecedented speed and efficiency to our end customers through next-generation power semiconductor solutions, empowering an efficient electrification of the planet while also reducing carbon footprint.
-We intend to address a variety of power applications in the range of 80V to 1,000V and from 10W up to 100kW across markets including mobile fast charging, consumer electronics, data centers, renewables and solar, and electric vehicles.
-With an established track record in mobile fast charging, Navitas is well positioned for expansion into higher power applications.
+We are committed to offering unprecedented speed and efficiency to our end-customers through next-generation power semiconductor solutions, empowering an efficient electrification of the planet while also reducing carbon footprint.
+Navitas products address a variety of power applications from 20 W to 20 MW, across markets including mobile/consumer, data centers, home appliance/industrial, solar/storage and EV.
+With an established track record in mobile fast charging, over 75 million GaN units shipped, and a 20-year limited warranty on GaNFast power ICs, Navitas is well positioned to expand GaN into higher power applications, and accelerate adoption of the expansive GeneSiC SiC portfolio.
 Our key strategic initiatives include:

 - Acceleration of Technology Development and Innovation.
-We are focused on bringing to market multiple generations of GaN technology that enhance our margin profile while providing further integration benefits and advanced packaging to serve higher power markets. - Expansion into New End Markets and Geographies.
+We are focused on bringing to market multiple generations of high-voltage GaN, SiC, and low-voltage Si controller technology that enhance our margin profile while providing further integration benefits and advanced packaging to serve higher power markets. - Expansion into New End Markets and Geographies.
 Building on our initial success in mobile fast charging and consumer electronics, Navitas is poised for expansion into new market applications including data centers, solar and renewable energy as well as electric vehicles and mobility.
 Our fabless manufacturing model allows us to scale efficiently into new markets and applications while minimizing capital expenditures. - Selective Acquisitions of Complementary Technologies.
 We plan to continually evaluate acquisition opportunities that are complementary to our existing portfolio and increase power semiconductor content in our targeted applications.
+In 2022, Navitas acquired VDD Tech (Belgium) for high-speed digital isolator technology and GeneSiC Semiconductor (USA) for SiC MOSFETs and diodes.
+In 2023, Navitas bought-out the remainder of a joint venture with Halo Microelectronics (Taiwan) for high-speed, low-voltage silicon system controllers. - Leadership in Sustainability.
+Through Navitas analysis and third-party auditing, we estimate that each GaN power IC shipped saves a net 4 kg of CO2, and that to date, over 150,000 tons of CO2 have been saved vs. legacy silicon solutions.
+Overall, by the target date of the Paris Accord, we estimate that GaN and SiC can reduce CO2 emissions by over 6 Gtons per year.
+Navitas was the first pure-play semiconductor to publish a quantitative, third-party-verified sustainability report, and the first semiconductor company worldwide to be certified Carbon NeutralTM.
+Each customer can adapt the CO2 footprint-reduction value of GaN and SiC to achieve their own sustainability analysis and commitments.